 Longer term Cognitive Behavioural Therapy is usually available via your GP.
 Some areas have services which you can access yourself without a GP referral:

-Tower Hamlets - if you have a GP in the borough of Tower Hamlets you can self refer to Compass Wellbeing who offer CBT
+Tower Hamlets - if you have a GP in the borough of Tower Hamlets you can self refer to Tower Hamlets Talking Therapies who offer CBT

 Newham - if you have a GP in the borough of Newham you can self refer to Newham Talking Therapies who offer CBT